-Lovers of queer theatre and movies are in for a real treat throughout February as the Brisbane Powerhouse runs the back to back queer arts festivals MELT and the Brisbane Queer Film Festival.
+Lovers of queer theatre and movies are in for a real treat throughout February as the Brisbane Powerhouse runs the back to back queer arts festivals, MELT Festival 2016 and the Brisbane Queer Film Festival.

-After debuting in 2015, the MELT Festival which celebrates queer live performance and art will run 3-14 Feb, while the ever popular Brisbane Queer Film Festival will run 18-28 February.
+After debuting in 2015, the MELT Festival 2016 which celebrates queer live performance and art will run 3-14 Feb, while the ever-popular Brisbane Queer Film Festival will run 18-28 February.

 Other highlights include the staging of The Rise and Fall of Ziggy Stardust & the Spiders From Mars which will take on extra significance for David Bowie fans after the legendary rock star’s passing earlier this month, while former Playschool presenter Simon Burke is set to seduce audiences with his velvety voice in Something About Always.

-MELT Festival Director Adam Gardnir told QNews that further to the live performances, this year’s festival will see three additional events that people attending MELT can get involved with – the MELT Picnic, a portrait competition that calls on local artists and photographers to submit a portrait that celebrates the heroes of the LGBTI community, and a beauty pageant where audiences can cheer on drag queens, kings and trans beauties as they strut their stuff to win the crown.
+MELT Festival Director Adam Gardnir told QNews that further to the live performances, this year’s festival will see three additional events that people attending MELT can get involved with.
+Firstly, there’s the MELT Picnic.
+Then a portrait competition that celebrates the heroes of the LGBTI community.
+Finally, a beauty pageant where audiences can cheer on drag queens, kings and trans beauties as they strut their stuff.

-“‘Passive audience’ is an oxymoron – no audiences are ever passive, at least not Brisbane Powerhouse audiences”, Gardnir said.
+“‘Passive audience’ is an oxymoron – no audiences are ever passive, at least not Brisbane Powerhouse audiences.

-“In 2015 MELT patrons told us they are ready to participate, so we’ve invented three great open access events, and to these we invite all of Brisbane to join the party!”
+“In 2015 MELT patrons told us they are ready to participate, so we’ve invented three great open access events.
+We invite all of Brisbane to join the party!”

-“Families love theatre,” Garnir said.
-“This MELT has two special matinees, both Saturdays at 4pm, for family friendly productions of Gaybies and First Things First.
+“Families love theatre,” Gardnir said.
+“This MELT has two special matinees, both Saturdays at 4 pm, for family-friendly productions of Gaybies and First Things First.
 These are tender productions without any profanity or adult behaviour”.

-Tickets and a full listing of events for the MELT Festival and Brisbane Queer Film Festival can be found at www.brisbanepowerhouse.org.
+Tickets and a full listing of events at www.brisbanepowerhouse.org